 Make sure any wood pieces or rocks are firmly placed so they will not fall on the lizard.
 A humidity hide (such as a plastic storage box with moss or cypress mulch to hold moisture) will help your skink with shedding its skin.

-Since blue-tongued skinks are native to Australia (just like bearded dragons and frill-necked lizards), temperatures should be warm with a thermal gradient of 75 to 85 F (24 to 29 C) and a basking spot of 95 F (35 C).
+Since blue-tongued skinks are native to Australia (just like bearded dragons and frill-necked lizards), temperatures should be warm with a thermal gradient of 75 to 85 degrees Fahrenheit (24 to 29 degrees Celsius) and a basking spot of 95 degrees Fahrenheit (35 degrees Celsius).
 A combination of under-tank heating and a basking light on one side of the tank works well.

 Ensure the appropriate temperature gradient is provided by measuring temperatures in various spots around the tank, not just one.
-Night time temperature can drop to about 70 F (21 C).
+Nighttime temperatures can drop to about 70 degrees Fahrenheit (21 degrees Celsius).
 Cooler temperatures can cause several problems with your skink and make it more prone to getting ill.

 In addition to the incandescent basking light, provide a full spectrum UVA/UVB light for 10 to 12 hours per day.
 This bulb will have specific instructions on how far away to keep it from your skink but typically it is about 10 to 12 inches.

 You should also make sure nothing is blocking the light from reaching your skink, with the exception of a metal mesh screen if absolutely necessary.
 The invisible UVA/UVB rays help with metabolism, bone health, and more.